Your Vote and Safety Count

 Your state and county elections officials remain hard at work to make voting as accessible and safe as possible for North Carolina’s more than 7 million registered voters.
 Election officials have been asked to create and implement plans to minimize viral spread at polling locations, including encouraging mask-wearing, social distancing requirements, and sanitation protocols.

-Not all municipalities permit absentee-by-mail or in-person early voting during the 2021 municipal elections.
-Find the election dates and options available at the 2021 Municipal Voter Tool.
 Please review your sample ballot in advance of voting in person to reduce time at your polling place.
 Sample ballots are available through the Voter Search tool.
-Find details about municipal elections at Upcoming Election.
+Find election details at Upcoming Election.

 In-Person Voting Guidelines